henrystanley/Quark/intro.md

 They then demand you never use it, unless absolutely necessary.

 Here at Quark Industries we think this behavior is pretty silly.
-That's why we put in an `eval` function, and hope you use it too.
+That's why we implemented an `eval` function, and hope you use it too.
 Check this out:

     :> "8.0 :cow" eval

 Have a string containing Quark code?
 Toss it at `eval` and the interpreter will evaluate it!
-By now most programmers will feel rather uneasy about this whole thing, and I admit that `eval` can be dangerous.
+By now most sane programmers will feel rather uneasy about this whole thing, and I admit that `eval` can be dangerous.
 Remember though, that Quark focuses on flexibility and expressiveness over safety.
+`eval` is a powerful tool, and as long as you don't do anything too crazy, everything should be fine...
-`eval` is somewhat safe though, as you can see above, it puts `:ok` on the stack if everything went well.
+`eval` is even somewhat safe.
+As you can see above, it puts `:ok` on the stack if everything went well.
-If you give it something like this:
+However, if you give it something like this:

     :> "[ pls no 39jd.a 3o" eval

-`eval` will let you know if it can't handle something by pushing `:not-ok`, instead of crashing the program.
+`eval` will let you know when it can't parse something by pushing `:not-ok`, instead of crashing the program.
 Still, I suppose this might trip it up:

     :> "[rec] :rec def rec" eval